greenhaixia/example/README.md

-just learn how to work wiht github
+just learn how to work with github

 on the way~~~